dustinwhisman/spacedoor/src/how-to-play/advantage-disadvantage-helping-out.md

   ### Advantage and Disadvantage

-  At certain times, either from the Keeper's discretion or because of a feat or character ability, players will roll with either advantage or disadvantage, making rolls more or less likely to succeed, respectively.
+  At certain times, either from the GM's discretion or because of a feat or character ability, players will roll with either advantage or disadvantage, making rolls more or less likely to succeed, respectively.